shaloo/docs.arcana/docs/faq/faq_auth.md

 The Arcana Auth SDK enables an embedded Web3 Arcana wallet in all applications that integrate with the SDK.

 While instantiating the `AuthProvider` during Auth SDK integration, application developers can specify the kind of user experience they wish to provide for signing blockchain transactions.
-The input parameter `alwaysVisible` controls when the Arcana wallet is displayed and what functions are available to a application user.
+The input parameter `alwaysVisible` controls when the Arcana wallet is displayed and what functions are available to an application user.

 For details, see [Arcana wallet visibility modes](/docs/walletuimodes).